ShaleenMuiruri/AIAskMyDocs/README.md

-# AskMyDocs
+# InsightValut

-AskMyDocs is an AI-powered document Q&A platform.
+InsightValut is an AI-powered document Q&A platform.
 Upload your documents and ask questions—get instant, intelligent answers powered by state-of-the-art AI models.

 ## Features

 - Upload and store documents securely
 - Ask questions and get answers from your documents
-- Uses OpenAI and Gemini for AI-powered responses
+- Uses OpenAI for AI-powered responses
 - S3-compatible storage integration
 - Modern, user-friendly web interface